nsadawi/pyproject/README.md

-# Here we are testing conflict reolution - pyproject
+# Here we are forking conflict reolution - pyproject

 Testing conflicts!